 Foreign passengers entering Peru must have a passport valid at least 6 months past the day of arrival in Peru.

 J.W.
-Marriott Hotel or similar in Cusco – Deluxe Room
+Marriott Hotel or similar in Cusco – Classic Inca Room with enriched oxygen

 Casa Andina Private Collection in Lima or similar – Superior Room